littlebizzy/force-https/readme.txt

 #### Related Services ####

-The following paid services are available on a case-by-case basis to upstanding, courteous members of the WordPress community:
+The following paid services are available on a case-by-case basis to upstanding members of the WordPress community:

 * [SSL Setup](https://www.littlebizzy.com/services/ssl)
 * [DNSSEC Setup](https://www.littlebizzy.com/services/dnssec)